AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Texas Instruments

-Texas Instruments offers multiple sensors with different capabilities.
-Their ultrasonic sensor solutions are able to measure flow, level, proximity, position, imaging and distance.
-The below image provides a product comparison of Texas Instrument’s ultrasonic sensor solutions:
+Texas Instruments offers a range of sensors with varying capabilities.
+Their ultrasonic sensor solutions enable the measurement of flow, level, proximity, position, imaging, and distance.
+The image below provides a product comparison of Texas Instruments’ ultrasonic sensor solutions:

 Texas Instruments ultrasonic sensor product comparison